tdimino/SocialAGI/docs/blog/2023-08-1-youre-thinking-about-AGI-Wrong.md

 What matters most is the destination - creating digital minds that overcome prompt mimicking and manifest meaningful intelligence.
 Reaching that future requires elevating the contextual processes that drive all cognition.

 **SocialAGI** provides practical frameworks like [CortexStep](/CortexStep/intro) for those seeking prompt encapsulation grounded in cognitive principles.
-With modular, predictable tools that structure context sequences, SocialAGI enables process-driven AI systems that move past disjointed mimicry.
+With modular, predictable tools that structure context sequences, SocialAGI enables process-driven AI Souls that move past disjointed mimicry.
 Only by embracing process over prompts can we breathe life into artificial intelligence.